Pamela McGee

-Pamela Denise McGee (born December 1, 1962) is an American former professional women's basketball player, 2012 Women's Basketball Hall of Famer, and mother of two professional basketball players.
-She is the first WNBA mom to have a son and daughter drafted in the NBA and the WNBA.
-She is the only Olympic Gold Medalist to give birth to an Olympian in basketball.
-Her son JaVale received a gold medal in the 2021 Olympics in Tokyo.
-This was 37 years after his mother won hers in the 1984 Olympics in Los Angeles California.
-This would be the first of many first in her illustrious Basketball career.
-A pioneer in Women’s Basketball is featured in a HBO documentary,”Women of Troy”.
+Pamela Denise McGee (born December 1, 1962) is an American former professional women's basketball player, Olympic gold medalist, and Women's Basketball Hall of Fame inductee.
+She is the mother of NBA player JaVale McGee and WNBL player Imani McGee-Stafford.

-Pamela McGee was the second overall pick in the 1997 WNBA draft.
-She played in the league for two seasons with the Sacramento Monarchs and Los Angeles Sparks.
+Early life

 McGee grew up in Flint, Michigan, where she attended Flint Southwestern Academy before graduating from Flint Northern High School.
-At Northern Highschool she was both an Academic All American and won two back to back state championships in Women's Basketball and Women's Track.
-She set the state record in the Shot put in track and field.
-She was the MVP of the Parade All American game which hosted the top players in the nation.
+At Northern High School she was an Academic All-American and won two back-to-back state championships in women's basketball and women's track.
+She set the state record in the shotput in track and field.
+She was the MVP of the Parade All-American game, which hosted the top players in the nation.

-McGee won back-to-back NCAA Championships as an All-American at the University of Southern California, where she was a teammate of twin sister Paula, Cynthia Cooper and Cheryl Miller.
-In 1984, she won Olympic gold in Los Angeles before embarking on a professional career that included stints in Brazil, France, Italy and Spain.
-She was inducted into the Women's Basketball Hall of Fame in 2012.
+McGee went on to win back-to-back NCAA Championships as an All-American at the University of Southern California, where she was a teammate of twin sister Paula, Cynthia Cooper and Cheryl Miller.